Samir-atra/Other/Capsa_experience/README.md

 ## Capsa_experience

-this directory is for work I made to test the different capsa wrappers you can find on:
+this directory is for work I made using the different capsa wrappers you can find on:

 https://github.com/themis-ai/capsa